sabrierley/academic-kickstart/content/book/index.md

 'This book shows that hiring competent bureaucrats does not ensure effective government service delivery.
 Instead, through careful theorizing and rich qualitative and quantitative analyses, Brierley demonstrates that politicians' motivations and opportunities to control bureaucrats' careers shape whether governments deliver much-needed goods or divert and misuse resources.
 A must-read for scholars of distributive politics, governance, and state capacity in the Global South.'
 Rebecca Weitz-Shapiro, Associate Professor of Political Science, Brown University

 'Brilliantly framed around the sub-disciplines of political economy and public administration, and drawing on her deep knowledge of Ghanaian politics, Dr. Brierley's book highlights the pernicious effects of the commonplace failure to adequately insulate the public bureaucracy from partisan political control.
 It draws needed attention to a key gap in many African nations' governance architecture, and an often-neglected lesson from the rich literature on the East and Southeast Asian 'developmental state.''
-E. Gyimah-Boadi, Professoer and Afrobarometer co-founder
+E. Gyimah-Boadi, Professor and Afrobarometer co-founder